lizkavalski/preschoolSongs/README.md

 In phase one of this website was to create a foundation for the website to grow.
 This means focusing on the user flow, which also includes the layout of each page.

 The user start with by picking a category, or theme.
 Once a category is picked they will pick a song realted to that category, in which will show a video of the song(or story).
 The user can choose to go back to the home page or back to the selected category from the video page.

+### Phase 2

+In this phase the front-end to connected to a back-end, in which user can only GET infomation and use it.